TERMS OF BUSINESS

 The capacity in which we act for you

-We select personal and commercial insurances from a range of insurers, but for certain products, we may only deal with a single insurer or select from a limited number of insurers.
+We provide a personal recommendation and select personal and commercial insurances from a fair and personal analysis of the market, but for certain products, we only select products from a limited number of insurers or only offer products from a single insurer, which means we do not give a personal recommendation on the basis of a fair and personal analysis.
 We will give you further information about this before we finalise your insurance arrangements.
 This range of products and providers is regularly reviewed and occasionally revised.
-A list of insurers we deal with for these products is available on request at anytime.
-If we propose using another intermediary to help place your business, we will confirm this to you in good time before any arrangements are finalised
+A list of insurers we deal with for these products is available on request at any time.
+If we propose using another intermediary to help place your business, we will confirm this to you in good time before any arrangements are finalised.

 Complaints and compensation

-We aim to provide you with a high level of customer service at all times but, if you are not satisfied, please contact our Managing Director, Mark Barlow at the address shown above.
-The matter will be dealt with in line with our internal complaints procedure (written details are available on request).
+We aim to provide you with a high level of customer service at all times but, if you are not satisfied, please contact our Operations & Compliance Manager, Jade Brown at the address shown above.
+When dealing with your complaint, we will follow our complaint handling procedures; a summary of these procedures is available on request.
 If you are still not satisfied, you may be entitled to refer the matter to the Financial Ombudsman Service (FOS).
+For further information you can visit the FOS website www.financial-ombudsman.org.uk

-Access to the FOS is available for complainants coming within one of the following categories at the time we receive the complaint:
+Access to the FOS is available for complainants coming within one of the following categories:

-- Charities with an annual turnover of under £1million
+• Charities with an annual income of under £6.5 million

 We are covered by the Financial Services Compensation Scheme (FSCS) for our insurance mediation activities.
 You may be entitled to compensation from the scheme if we cannot meet our obligations.
 This depends on the type of business and the circumstances of the claim.
 If you are eligible to claim from the FSCS, compensation is available in relation to insurance advising and arranging as follows: